Splashland Hot Springs, Colorado

 Location & Access

-Splashland Hot Springs is located at 5895 CO-17, Alamosa, Colorado 81101, about one mile north of town on Highway 17.
-Access is straightforward on paved roads, and parking is on site.
-There is no hike required.
-You arrive, pay admission, and walk a short distance to the pool area on developed paths and deck surfaces.
+Splashland Hot Springs is at 5895 Highway 17, Alamosa, CO 81101, one mile north of Alamosa city center on CO-17.
+The facility is directly on the highway with on-site parking.
+There is no hike required; visitors drive to the entrance and walk a short distance to the pool area.

 Suitability & Accessibility